-- (b) No payment for waiting time shall be applicable when a clerical and/or mathematical error is made in calculating monies due as stated under Clauses 9.04 or 9.08, nor under circumstances beyond the control of the Employer.
-The Employer shall mail the balance due within 24 hours or as agreed to between the Employer and the Union. - 9.10 If the regular pay day falls on a Statutory Holiday, Employees shall be paid on the preceding working day. - 9.11 Employees engaged on an evening shift shall be paid on the Thursday shift. - 9.12 (a) An Employer shall at the end of each pay period provide to each Employee a separate or detachable statement with their pay cheque, this statement to show the items required. - (b) Electronic pay records and records of employment may be used at the Employers option.
+- Regular Hours

+- Overtime Hours

+- Double Time Hours

+- Union Dues deductions (Itemize)

+- (b) Electronic pay records may be used at the Employers option.
 Upon request from an Employee that does not have the capability to access electronic records, printed pay records shall be issued.

-Upon request, a printed Record of Employment will be issued. - 9.13 Payroll Failures.
+- Payroll Failures.
 Where there have been recent instances of payroll failures by an Employer affecting Employees under the terms of this Collective Agreement, the Union shall have the right to require that Employer to provide proof of financial responsibility or require that payment of wages and other payroll requirements be paid weekly.